GLAD Cleaning the Capital

 The GLAD Cleaning the Capital campaign is a citywide cleanup that occurs in the spring and fall of every year.
 Residents come together as a community and combine efforts to make our city clean and green.
 Litter pickup or graffiti removal projects must be registered, and participating teams, upon request, receive a cleanup starter kit to assist them with their projects.
 Participants who register their cleanups during the campaign’s early bird registration period and/or submit their on-line cleanup reports after their cleanup are eligible to win prizes donated by the campaign's generous sponsors.

-2017 marks the 24th year of the GLAD Cleaning the Capital campaign!
+2019 marks the 26th year of the GLAD Cleaning the Capital campaign!
 The annual cleanup campaign first began in 1994 as a springtime cleanup.
 In 2006, due to the spring campaign's overwhelming success an annual fall cleanup was added.
-Since 1994, over one million volunteers have participated in over 17,000 cleanup projects throughout the city.
-As a result, an estimated 930,000 kilograms of waste has been removed from our public spaces.
+Since 1994, more than one million volunteers have participated in more than 20,000 cleanup projects throughout the city.
+As a result, an estimated 1,000,000 kilograms of waste has been removed from our public spaces.

 The GLAD Cleaning the Capital campaign is not-for-profit initiative and relies heavily on the generosity of sponsors who offer financial and in-kind support.
 Cleaning the Capital is an exciting way for residents to foster community pride by cleaning up their parks, bus stops, woodlots, ravines, shorelines and pathways, while enjoying the outdoors and ensuring that Ottawa stays clean, green, and graffiti and litter-free.